 - jasmine flowers: I used culinary dried jasmine flowers for this ice cream, since it's more economical and easier to find; you can find dried jasmine flowers online.

-- green tea leaves: I used dried loose leaf green tea; any light green tea will work.
+- green tea leaves used dried loose leaf green tea; any light green tea will work; you can also use green tea powder.
 [Don't use matcha powder for this... use this recipe instead: No-Churn Matcha Ice Cream].

 - heavy whipping cream: with at least 36% MF (milk fat) for best results; keep the whipping cream and mixing bowl chilled.